Last updated August 18, 2021

 In this lesson, we will walk you through filing your Articles of Organization with the Montana Secretary of State.
 This is the document that officially forms your Montana LLC, and it can only be filed online.

-100% digital: As of 2017, the Montana Secretary of State’s office has gone completely digital to make the LLC formation process easier.
+100% digital: The Montana Secretary of State has gone completely digital to make the LLC formation process easier.

 Montana LLC filing fee: The Montana LLC filing fee is $70.
 This is a one-time payment.
 You can pay with a debit or credit card.